unlock-protocol/docs/docs/core-protocol/public-lock/renewals.md

 ---
 title: Renewals
-description: One of the unique characteristics of the Unlock Protocol is that it can create NFT that have an expiration date.
-Once expired these NFT can be renewed, or extended, providing the ability to do subscriptions!
+description: One of the unique characteristics of the Unlock Protocol is that it can create NFTs that have expiration dates.
+Once expired, these NFTs can be renewed, or extended, providing the ability to do subscriptions!
 sidebar_position: 3
 ---